Jason Russell House

 The Troops Assemble

 Meanwhile, the rides of Revere and Dawes triggered a flexible notification system (express riders as well as bells, drums, alarm guns, bonfires, and a trumpet) to let the towns within 25 miles of Boston know that a sizable body of troops was on the move.
-Accordingly, militias and minutemen groups from many outlying communities assembled and began marches that would eventually bring them to Jason Russell’s property.
+Accordingly, militias and minutemen companies from many outlying communities assembled and began marches that would eventually bring them to Jason Russell's property.

 Around noon or so, Jason Russell, who was “old” (59) and lame, started bringing his family up to the George Prentiss house, beyond the ridge of the hill behind the house, where they could be safe with others.
 But partway up, he let the family go on alone and returned “to look after things at home.”
-On his arrival, patriot militias were already stationing themselves around the house.
-From bundles of shingles that were lying about, because Jason had been preparing to reshingle, he and some patriot militias formed a barricade behind his gate, thinking this would be a good position from which to fire on the enemy as they returned.
+On his arrival, provincial militias were already stationing themselves around the house.
+From bundles of shingles that were lying about, because Jason had been preparing to reshingle, he and some provincial militias formed a barricade behind his gate, thinking this would be a good position from which to fire on the enemy as they returned.

 Some men from Danvers went into a “walled enclosure” and reinforced that protection with additional shingles.
 Other troops stationed themselves among the trees on the property, such as those in the orchard on the slope behind (on the south side of) the house.
 Danvers's Gideon Foster, having been warned by the more experienced Hutchinson of the possibility of a flanking attack, also set up among the trees rather than behind barricades.